TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Bind buying to E so that we can release T for other purposes

 - Things to update for windows
 	- Appveyor script: llvm 8 when the visual studio 2019 is ready to take the new filesystem
 		- We had differing versions, the one on our computer is newer so it builds everything